stackbit-projects/neat-potato-8492b/src/pages/index.md

 ---
-title: 'Fuck What You Thaught it was '
+title: Fuck What You Thaught it was its whats comin
 sections:
   - type: hero_section
     title: This Is A Big Hero Headline